Raffzahn/Kaleidoscope/README.md

 ## Historic Relevance

-While Kaleidoscope might be considered more like a short demo for same new hardware, it had an amazing effect in its time - and honest, it's still catchy - which other program can claim to have slowed down trafic to a stand still on NYC's 5th Avenue in NYC?
-It may also have influenced some other well known programmers to write similar programs - like the [COLOR DEMO](https://youtu.be/zF_LFsIni8Q) on the Apples DOS 3.2 Disk for the Apple II.
+While Kaleidoscope might be considered more like a short demo for same new hardware, it had an amazing effect in its time - and honest, it's still catchy - which other program can claim to have slowed down trafic to a stand still on NYC's 5th Avenue?
+It may also have influenced some other well known programmers to write similar programs - like the [Low Res](https://en.wikipedia.org/wiki/Apple_II_graphics#Low-Resolution_(Lo-Res)_graphics) Kaleidoscope delivered as part of [COLOR DEMO](https://youtu.be/zF_LFsIni8Q) on the Apples [DOS 3.2 Disk](https://www.apple2history.org/history/ah14/#08) for the Apple II.

 ## Why Adding a Repository 40+ Years Later?